-Find the areas with the most snow coverage or avoid snow altogether with new Snow Depth map overlays.
+Find the areas with the most snow coverage or avoid snow altogether with the Snow Depth map overlay.
 Backcountry skiers and riders can scout for snow-covered lines through couloirs, ridge-lines…